pxc/gitbook/text/55_Glossary/0_Glossary.markdown

 _file system_

->   Linus Torvalds originally designed git to be a user space file system,
+>   Linus Torvalds originally designed Git to be a user space file system,
     i.e. the infrastructure to hold files and directories.
-That ensured the efficiency and speed of git.
+That ensured the efficiency and speed of Git.

 _git archive_